Meme-Supplier/cmdcreate/README.md

 # cmdcreate v0.1
 Allows you to create custom commands for your custom scripts.
-Works on any system.
+Works on any Linux system.

 ## Usage: